 |Hypothalamic and central nervous system dysfunction|

 |Massive fluid or blood resuscitation|

 The response of various organ systems to lowered temperature varies

 widely among individuals.2–4 In general, body

 temperatures of 32°C to 35°C (89.6°F to 95.0°F)

 constitute “mild” hypothermia.
 In this temperature

 range, the patient is in an excitation (responsive) stage, in which

-the body makes physiologic adjustments in an attempt to retain ...
+the body makes physiologic adjustments in an attempt ...